diegodlh/zotero-cita/README.md

 2. Install nodejs and npm if you don't already have (Currently Node v18 and npm v8.1 are the minimum required versions)
 3. Clone the source code `git clone https://github.com/diegodlh/zotero-cita`, and run `git submodule update --init --recursive` to fetch the nested submodules.
 4. Setup the plugin to run with the debug version of Zotero
-    1. Make a new file in the repo root called `.env`
+    1. Make a new file in the repo root called `.env` (you can also copy and example `.env` file from [here](https://github.com/northword/zotero-plugin-scaffold?tab=readme-ov-file#03-create-a-env-file))
     2. Add a line in `.env` like `ZOTERO_PLUGIN_ZOTERO_BIN_PATH = <path-to-your-zotero-binary>` to point to the executable of the Zotero debug build you downloaded in step 1.
-    3. Ideally, create a new Zotero profile for debugging and add a line in `.env` to point to that folder (`ZOTERO_PLUGIN_PROFILE_PATH = <path-to-your-zotero-profile-folder>`).
+    4. Add a line in `.env` pointing to the Zotero profile you will be using: `ZOTERO_PLUGIN_PROFILE_PATH = <path-to-your-zotero-profile-folder>` (ideally, create a new Zotero profile for debugging).
 For me the folder is called `3vvlvf75.debug`.
 Instructions on how to find this folder can be found [here](https://www.zotero.org/support/kb/profile_directory)
-    4. You can also copy and example `.env` file from [here](https://github.com/northword/zotero-plugin-scaffold?tab=readme-ov-file#03-create-a-env-file)
 5. Run `npm install`
 6. This plugin is built using esbuild.
 Run `npm run start` to launch Zotero and rebuild the plugin automatically each time the source code is changed (thanks to [zotero-plugin-template](https://github.com/windingwind/zotero-plugin-template)).
 For some changes like CSS the hot reloading doesn't work and you will need to restart Zotero.
 Built files will be saved to `build/chrome/content`.
 7. For distribution, pack the contents of the `build` directory into a ZIP file and change its extension to `.xpi`.